jpobzy/L4dAutoConfig/README.md

 ## CONFIG FEATURES

 ## Game Font
-One of the main changes you will initially notice upon installation is that the overall games font is now completely different.
+One of the main changes you will initially notice upon installation is that the overall game font is now completely different.
 The font that is currently installed is `Bradley Hand ITC` whereas the old font consisted of `Verdana`, `Trade Gothic Bold`, `Arial`, and `Trade Gothic`.
 The new font will completely override everything except the console.
 To revert back to the old fonts, remove the files `L4dAutoConfig/resource/clientscheme.res` and `L4dAutoConfig/resource/l4d360uischeme.res`.
 If you desire to change to a different font an explanation will be given below.

 ## Dot Crosshair